 Problem: ADHD Medication Causes Side Effects

 Side effect: loss of appetite: While some ADHD medications suppress appetite, a healthy appetite often returns in several weeks.
-If not, try delaying the first dose until after your child has eaten breakfast.
+If not, try delaying the first dose until after breakfast.
 Lunch is often a bigger challenge.
-A nontraditional lunch, such as a food supplement milkshake, like Ensure, or a high-protein energy bar, might get him to eat.
-To increase your child’s appetite at dinnertime, hold off giving the 4 p.m. tablet after dinner.
-If none of these suggestions work, ask your family doctor for a referral to a nutritionist who has experience working with ADHD.
-If your child’s appetite doesn’t return, talk with your doctor about switching to another stimulant or to a nonstimulant.
+A nontraditional lunch, such as a food supplement milkshake, like Ensure, or a high-protein energy bar, might provide nutrients while appetite isn't strong.
+To increase appetite at dinnertime, hold off on the 4 p.m. tablet until after dinner.
+If none of these suggestions work, ask your doctor for a referral to a nutritionist who has experience working with ADHD.
+If your or your child’s appetite doesn’t return, talk with your doctor about switching to another stimulant or to a nonstimulant.

 Side effect: sleep problems: Stimulants affect the area of the brain that induces sleep.
-Skipping the 4 p.m. dose may help -- but not at the cost of your child becoming unmanageable.
+Skipping the 4 p.m. dose may help — but not at the cost of symptoms becoming unmanageable.
 If you find that this is the case, try this experiment.
 With your doctor’s permission, add an 8 p.m. four-hour tablet.
-A small dose of stimulant helps some children fall asleep.
-If the experiment fails and your child still can’t fall asleep, your doctor might suggest Benadryl.
-Many parents find that a small dose of melatonin helps with sleep.
+A small dose of stimulant helps some ADHD patients fall asleep.
+If the experiment fails and you or your child still can’t fall asleep, your doctor might suggest Benadryl.
+Many find that a small dose of melatonin helps with sleep.

 Other side effects: Thirty to fifty percent of individuals with ADHD have a co-occurring condition.
 In some cases, stimulant medication exacerbates these disorders or causes the disorders to become clinically apparent.
-If you see that your child becomes more anxious or fearful, unhappy, or angry on stimulants -- but that the symptoms stop when he is off the medication -- talk with your doctor.
+If you notice that you or your child becomes more anxious or fearful, unhappy, or angry on stimulants — but that the symptoms stop when you're off the medication — talk with your doctor.

 It is essential that emotional-regulation problems be treated promptly.
 A doctor will often prescribe a selective serotonin reuptake inhibitor (SSRI) to treat these disorders.
 Then the stimulant medication can be reintroduced without causing difficulties.
 Medication might be needed to address tic disorders as well.